 Avoid the hassle of setting up your server.
 Gorilla is the complete platform where everything is taken care of: simply launch your study, sit back and relax, then download your research data.

-In the next video you can find out how to set up and create a simple experiment from scratch in less than 5 minutes!
-For more information on how to build experiments in Gorilla see our How To: Experiment Tree guide.
+In the video below you can find out how to set up and create a simple experiment from scratch in less than 5 minutes!

 Length (mins): 4:48